Nicole Dados

 My academic work

-Between 2004 and 2011, I published and taught in historical and cultural studies and social science, while completing my PhD at the University of Technology, Sydney.
-My thesis, titled “Lost and found in Beirut: Memory and place in narratives of the city”, explored the urban environment of the famed Levantine city through Beirut’s history and cultural production.
+Formally trained as an academic in the social sciences, I completed my PhD at the University of Technology Sydney, graduating in 2011.
+My thesis, titled “Lost and found in Beirut: Memory and place in narratives of the city”, explored how social change, urban transformation and cultural production shaped historical and popular memory, and place and belonging in the famed Levantine city through the nineteenth and twentieth centuries.

 A black and white school photo of female students from the Zappeion school in Constantinople.